Digital options under scrutiny by regulators

 Sadly, 'influencers' and celebrities were keen to promote brokers without also doing their due diligence.
 The fact is that, on average, more than 80% of digital options traders fail to make a return.
 Reputable brokers display their percentage on the homepages of their websites.

 The perceived ease of digital options means that it attracts people who don't know how the markets work.
 With minimum deposits as low as $10 and bonuses for first time users, some don't bother to learn.
-This is rather unfortunate because there are some excellent free guides available.
+This is rather unfortunate because there is some excellent help available.

 Digital options has been likened to gambling because the cost of entry is low; however, investors can be left chasing their losses.
 The potential for huge returns leaves customers investing more money.
 This is similar to a gambling addiction.
 Addicts yearn for the rush of a win.
 Arguably, some options brokers borrow similar graphical elements and marketing strategies as gambling sites.